Tremolat, Dordogne: tourism & sightseeing

 2) Just on the edge of Trémolat there is a second church, within the grounds of the cemetery.
 This church, also 12th century, is a fascinating contrast to the Church of Saint Nicolas.
 It is very small, and has a lovely roman style facade with ornate stonework around the doorway.
 The rear part of the church was rebuilt in the 15th century.

-You can also see a traditional bread oven, and sit at a cafe in Tremolat and enjoy the peace.
-There are several restaurants around the village centre.
+You can also see a traditional bread oven in the village and there are several restaurants around the village centre.

 In the centre of Tremolat you can stay at the Le Vieux Logis hotel, one of the nicest hotels in the Dordogne and with an exceptional restaurant - or just visit for a meal on their beautiful terrace, although a reservation will almost certainly be needed.
 Not the cheapest hotel, but well worth the extra expense!